Cuts (album)

+Cuts Up Cuts Out, a live album was recorded in 2016 with Thurston Moore was released in March 2018.

+Cuts Open, a live album recorded in 2018 was released in March 2020.

-The album was recorded in several improvised sessions at Metropolis Studio in Budapest, Hungary.
+The Cuts album was recorded in several improvised sessions at Metropolis Studio in Budapest, Hungary.
 Masami Akita then edited and mixed it at his Munemihouse studio in Tokyo, he didn't change the structure much except for moving a sax part.
 Pándi mixed his drums in Budapest.
 The track titles come from Leif Elggren's book Something like seeing in the dark.

 Track listing

 Personnel

 All personnel credits adapted from the album notes.